and-kal/second-brain/content/tech/Wordpress.md

 ---
-title: "Wordpress snippets I might need again at some point."
+title: "WordPress snippets I might need again at some point."
 date: "2024-06-25"
 draft: false
 ---

 # Polylang language in REST API

-Polylang is a popular multilinguality plugin for Wordpress.
+Polylang is a popular multilinguality plugin for WordPress.
 The pro version of it also provides some additional REST API endpoints.
 So in the regular version a request like the following will return all posts and just ignore the `lang` parameter:

 ```sh
 GET /wp/v2/posts?lang=en